 I am a university assistant at the University of Graz at the Institute of Biology.
-I am working on my PhD in the Field of Excellence Complexity of Life in Basic Research and Innovation.
+I recently finished my PhD in the Field of Excellence Complexity of Life in Basic Research and Innovation.
 My research includes the behavior of honeybees in relation to the ecosystem they live in, the patterns that emerge in nature at different levels and theoretical principles that lead to emergence.

 Most recent publication:

 Barmak, R. & Stefanec, M., Hofstadler, D. N., Piotet, L., Schönwetter-Fuchs-Schistek, S., Mondada, F., Schmickl, T. & Mills, R. (2023).
 A robotic honeycomb for interaction with a honeybee colony.
 Science Robotics, 8(76).